mendhak/eleventy-satisfactory/posts/2022-01-01-edit-the-metadata.md

 ### description

-Sets the site description in the HTML head's meta and OpenGraph descriptions, as well as the JSON and Atom feed.
+Sets the site description in the HTML head's meta and OpenGraph/JSON-LD descriptions, as well as the JSON and Atom feed.
 If a blog post doesn't contain a `description:` frontmatter, this value gets used as a default in the HTML head.

 {% notice "info" %}